meshcloud/terraform-azure-meshplatform/README.md

 Terraform module to integrate Azure as a meshPlatform into meshStack instance.
 With this module, service principals used by meshStack are created with the required permissions.
 The output of this module is a set of credentials that need to be configured in meshStack as described in [meshcloud public docs](https://docs.meshcloud.io/docs/meshstack.how-to.integrate-meshplatform.html).

-We currently support [Microsoft Enterprise Agreements](https://www.microsoft.com/en-us/licensing/licensing-programs/enterprise?activetab=enterprise-tab%3aprimaryr2) and [Microsoft Customer Agreements](https://www.microsoft.com/en-us/licensing/how-to-buy/microsoft-customer-agreement) when integrating Azure as a meshPlatform.
+We currently support [Microsoft Enterprise Agreements](https://www.microsoft.com/en-us/licensing/licensing-programs/enterprise?activetab=enterprise-tab%3aprimaryr2) and [Microsoft Customer Agreements](https://www.microsoft.com/en-us/licensing/how-to-buy/microsoft-customer-agreement) as well as pre-provisioned subscriptions when integrating Azure as a meshPlatform.

 <p align="center">
   <img src="https://github.com/meshcloud/terraform-azure-meshplatform/assets/96071919/b18a128b-8a43-44ea-80da-bf42e58fd61a" width="250">